beans816/request-bash/README.md

 # request-bash
-remote bash script and downloads image from url
+remote bash script and downloads image from url using python requests and os

 `sudo python3 url.py`